 This approach to camouflaging lower eyelid fat with filler has been very useful in our practice to help patients with minimal fat prolapse and under eye puffiness.

-If someone has more severe eye bags, the more definitive treatment is surgical, called a lower eyelift.
+If someone has more severe eye bags, the more definitive treatment is surgical, called under eye bag surgery.
 Most general plastic surgeons perform this procedure with an incision in the lower eyelids, right beneath the eyelashes, and sometimes remove lower eyelid skin attempting to improve wrinkles.

 This approach is called transcutaneous blepharoplasty.
 I see a lot of patients who’ve had this procedure complaining of losing the shape of their eyes because the lower eyelid is pulled downward.
 I also see a number of patients who’ve had complications from this procedure like lower eyelid retraction and lower eyelid ectropion.
 These conditions result from skin shortage under the eyes and compromising of lower eyelid support.